tensorflow/tensorflow/README.md

 TensorFlow compilers we are building on top of MLIR will be part of the main TensorFlow repository soon.

+# How to Contribute

+We'd love to accept your patches and contributions to this project soon.
+But we are not yet ready to accept community contributions at this time.

 ## More resources

 For more information on MLIR, please see: